uwetom/animation_worksheets/animation_basics_ball.md

 (HINT: With the ball selected right click and choose "Assign new material" )

+Please ask for help if you are unable to complete this challenge.

 ## Animation workspace

-Now that we have set up our scene we can start to animate.

 When animating it will be helpful to have access to different panel.